-Many of the stories in The Long Valley, namely “The White Quail” and “The Snake,” coax us to expect a certain ending, and yet, lurking on the last page or in the final paragraph, is a (usually very violent) surprise or a subtle turn of phrase that drops the floor of your stomach real quick.
+Many of the stories in The Long Valley, namely “The White Quail” and “The Snake,” coax us to expect a certain ending and yet, lurking on the last page or in the final paragraph, is a surprise or a subtle turn of phrase that drops the floor of your stomach real quick.

 If you thought you knew Steinbeck, The Long Valley will put you in your place.
-He’s a witty man approaching playfulness in these stories while nurturing that hardness he later exhibited in The Grapes of Wrath and East of Eden.
+He’s a witty man approaching playfulness with this volume while nurturing that hardness he later exhibited in The Grapes of Wrath and East of Eden.

 The Long Valley comprises those stories Steinbeck wrote between 1936 and 1938, and its stories are emotional stories: rather than merely amuse, they’re purposed to provoke, emote and upset; to sicken, confuse and frighten; to disappoint with their strict adherence to a dour reality.

 “Flight,” which chases a young Chicano into the mountains after he kills a man, feels most like Steinbeck in his later years with its odeic descriptions of the Salinas Valley and ruminations on what manhood ought to look like.

 But for the most part, The Long Valley is a collection of more varied experiment, and above all it’s hilarity that stands out, maybe because we expect it least.

 Steinbeck forced two clergymen up a tree and kept them at bay with a pig in “Saint Katy the Virgin,” a story that takes violence to a humorous level and with an ending that’s smug in its ironic slight.